atrial-albumen/atrial-albumen.github.io/about.md

 comments: false
 ---

 I'm a pianist and a worship leader, among other things.
+Living it up in Greenville, SC.

 I've got a B.A. in Music Performance from North Greenville University, where I studied with Fabio Parrini.